SteveLongoria/hexo-blog/source/_posts/case-study-increased-agency-sales.md

 -Total spent on Google Ads as of this writing is $4,708.89

 This gives us a 970% return on ad spend.
 This doesn't factor in the cost of my retainer but even factoring that in we're still looking at about a 5-to-1 return on investment.

-For even more details on my Google Ad strategy I used to generate these results, [checkout my free 5-day ecourse entitled "How To Get More Customers Online Using Google Ads"](https://stevelongoria.net/)!